MassOS-Linux/MassOS/installation-guide.md

 # System Requirements
 - At least 8GB of free disk space (16GB recommended).
 - At least 1GB of RAM (2GB recommended).
 - MassOS must be installed from an existing ("host") GNU/Linux system.
-If you don't have one installed, you can use another distro's LiveCD instead.
-If you use a LiveCD, its live filesystem must have at least ~1.2GB of free disk space for the MassOS rootfs image to be downloaded.
+We recommend using another distro's LiveCD (e.g. Ubuntu).
+The live filesystem must be large enough to download the MassOS image (~1.2GB of free space).
 # Release Notes
 This is the development version of MassOS.
 It contains the upcoming changes for the next version of MassOS, however it is subject to change before the final release: